-The Community Action Program allocates more than $2 million annually to community nonprofit organizations to provide an array of services to homeless and low-income individuals and families in Clark County.
-Examples of funded services include emergency shelter, energy assistance, homeless prevention through rent or mortgage assistance and case management, access to services, and programs for food, employment and/or legal assistance for non-criminal matters.
+The Community Action Program allocates more than $2 million annually to community nonprofit organizations to provide an array of services to Clark County individuals and families who are homeless and low-income.
+Examples of funded services include emergency shelter, energy assistance, homeless prevention through rent or mortgage assistance and case management, and access to services and programs for food, employment, and legal assistance for non-criminal matters.

 For more information, please contact: